Skip to main content

 A man and woman sitting at a table in a restaurant, paying for a meal using a terminal

-• Make it illegal to withhold any tips or service charges from staff
+• Makes it illegal to withhold any tips or service charges from staff

-• Require businesses to put processes & systems in place to record & track tips
+• Requires businesses to put processes & systems in place to record & track tips

-Under the new legislation, it will become unlawful for a business to hold back any tip or service charge and not pass it to their employees.
+Under the new legislation, it's unlawful for a business to hold back any tip, gratuity, or service charge and not pass it to their employees.

 Tips must be distributed fairly to all workers, including agency staff who must be treated the same as employed staff.
 Consider all those involved in providing that customer service!